Max Barresi (Class of 2021) is a gardener at Cat Rock, an estate in Garrison, NY.

 Rebecca Dragonetti (Class of 2016) was hired as a horticulturist at Cat Rock, a private estate in Garrison, NY.

-Marc Wolf (Class of 2016) is the Director of Horticulture at Mountain Top Arboretum, a public garden in the Catskill Mountains which is dedicated to creating a living sanctuary of native and exotic trees and shrubs.
+Marc Wolf (Class of 2016) is the Executive Director at Mountain Top Arboretum, a public garden in the Catskill Mountains which is dedicated to creating a living sanctuary of native and exotic trees and shrubs.

-Joseph Charap (Class of 2015) is currently the Curator of Plant Collections at Green-Wood Cemetery in Brooklyn, NY.
+Joseph Charap (Class of 2015) is the Director of Horticulture at Green-Wood Cemetery in Brooklyn, NY.

 Eric Cioffi (Class of 2015) is a horticulturist for Blondie’s Treehouse, a New York landscape and design firm, where he is responsible for purchasing and maintaining nursery stock for all exterior landscaping jobs.